 Costică

-is a Professor of Humanities in the Honors College at Texas Tech University and an Honorary
+Horn Distinguished Professor of Humanities in the Honors College at Texas Tech University and an Honorary

 Research Professor of Philosophy at the University of Queensland, Australia.
 He has